 - Protect your head.
 Over half of those 80 and older fall every year.
 If you’re unsteady on your feet, use a walking stick, and make sure your home has bathroom handrails and non-skid floors throughout.

-- Medication: Is your loved one taking medications on schedule, following correct dosages, and willing to use an organizer/reminder device if necessary?
+- Is your loved one taking medications on schedule, following correct dosages, and willing to use an organizer/reminder device if necessary?

 - Do you have additional support to care for your loved one at home?

 - Is the amount of home care assistance needed likely to become so great that it is no longer affordable for your family?